Top 5 This Week

 Employment in North Carolina

 Charlotte’s financial services sector — anchored by Bank of America (which employs approximately 16,000 in the Charlotte area), Truist Financial (formed by the merger of BB&T and SunTrust, headquartered in Charlotte), and the dozens of regional banks and financial services firms that have followed the major institutions to the state — provides employment for financial professionals, technologists, and the service industries that support the financial sector.
 The state’s healthcare sector (Novant Health, Atrium Health/Wake Forest Baptist, Duke Health, and UNC Health are all major employers) provides stable employment across the state’s metropolitan areas.
-For households in manufacturing and logistics careers, the state’s significant semiconductor manufacturing presence (and Wolfspeed’s new silicon carbide facility in Chatham County), advanced manufacturing in the Piedmont Triad, and aerospace manufacturing in the Charlotte area provide continuing opportunities in the state’s evolving industrial base.
+For households in manufacturing and logistics careers, the state’s growing semiconductor manufacturing presence (anchored by Wolfspeed’s new silicon carbide facility in Chatham County), advanced manufacturing in the Piedmont Triad, and aerospace manufacturing in the Charlotte area provide continuing opportunities in the state’s evolving industrial base.

 Schools and Education